BayatGames/conventions/docs/glossary.md

 **CI/CD (Continuous Integration/Continuous Deployment)**: Development practices that involve frequently integrating code changes and automatically deploying them to production.

+**C4 Model**: A lean graphical notation technique for modelling the architecture of software systems at different levels of abstraction (Context, Containers, Components, Code).

 **CLI (Command Line Interface)**: A text-based interface used to interact with software and operating systems.

 **Cloud Computing**: The delivery of computing services over the internet, including servers, storage, databases, networking, and software.